Greek literature: Ancient Greek literature (800 BC – 350 AD)

 Ancient Greek literature refers to literature written in Ancient Greek dialects.
 These works range from the oldest surviving written works in the Greek language until works from the fifth century AD.
 The Greek language arose from the proto-Indo-European language; roughly two-thirds of its words can be derived from various reconstructions of the tongue.
 A number of alphabets and syllabaries had been used to render Greek, but surviving Greek literature was written in a Phoenician-derived alphabet that arose primarily in Greek Ionia and was fully adopted by Athens by the fifth century BC.

-Preclassical (800–500 BC)
+Preclassical / Heroic Period (800–500 BC)

 All ancient Greek literature was to some degree oral in nature, and the earliest literature was completely so.
 The Greeks created poetry before making use of writing for literary purposes.
 Poems created in the Preclassical period were meant to be sung or recited (writing was little known before the 7th century BC).
 Most poems focused on myths, legends that were part folktale and part religion.
 Tragedies and comedies emerged around 600 BC.

 At the beginning of Greek literature stand the works of Homer; the Iliad and the Odyssey.
 Though dates of composition vary, these works were fixed around 800 BC or after.
 Another significant figure was the poet Hesiod.
 His two surviving works are Works and Days and Theogony.